HastingsYoung/NaughtyAttributes-X/README.md

 ### ShowAssetPreview (NEW)
 Shows the texture preview of a given asset (Sprite, Prefab...).

-New: Rearrange the gui to the right side of inspector with more meta information displayed.
+New: Rearrange the GUI to the right side of inspector with more meta information displayed.

 ```csharp
 public class NaughtyComponent : MonoBehaviour